 A specific percentage of welfare is fixed for financial aid.
 However, families are not very satisfied by the help that further worsen their stress.

+The present study aims to explore the educational and psychosocial support for pediatric cancer patients and their families by examining their symptomatic verbalization and expression of stressful feelings and need for supportive care.
+The results depict four major themes that are: experience of stressful feelings by patients of pediatric cancer and their families, necessity of multidisciplinary team for support provision, limited access to resources leading to inadequate educational support, and insufficient psychosocial support system.
 The study reflects that cancer diagnosis lead to stressful outcome for cancer patients and their families.
 Almost all study subjects denoted that cancer led to excessive worries, sudden shock, panic, and indecision.
 It has been highlighted that child with newly diagnosed cancer manifest adjustment issues with higher internalizing symptoms, while care providers also present symptoms like depression and anxiety during the first year of their child’s treatment.
 However, such psychological disturbance tends to decline with time1,13.

 This study pertains that the children who can understand their current disease and its severity demonstrated more distress and anxiety as compared to younger children.
 One of the study implies that parents of children with cancer are at higher risk of post-traumatic stress disorder, especially mothers when told about their child’s diagnosis14.